-If you are an organization, magazine, company, or other entity that wants to commit themselves to a more nature aware approach to the photos that you use, you can also join us as a “partner organization”.
-We’d love to see many organizations join on board with this initiative and help us preserve our natural world though responsible nature photography.
+Companies, businesses, organizations or other entities that want to commit to a more nature aware approach to the photos that you use can also join us as members.
+We’d love to see many organizations join with this initiative and help us preserve our natural world though responsible nature photography.

 Nothing more than your commitment to the Nature First Principles.
 We’re inclusive.
 We understand that not everyone wants to be an outspoken advocate, posting on social media and speaking at public events.
 Nature First fully appreciates our quiet colleagues who demonstrate their commitment to the principles through their simple day-to-day actions.
 If that’s you, you’re in!
 Of course, if you’re the type who wants to share it with your friends and followers to spread the word.
 We love that too! #naturefirst

 What’s the Difference Between Nature First and Leave No Trace?

 Leave No Trace is a fantastic organization that has been advocating for decades the importance of low impact recreation in nature.
 We have a similar aim… but for nature photographers, of all levels.
 With the rise of the internet and social media, more and more people are visiting nature and taking photographs.
 With a just little knowledge and care, we can all greatly minimize our impact.
 You can read more about this topic at Why Nature First?